 b.
 The Northern Loop was completed between May and October 2018.
 The materials needed for this section of path were funded by the local community through Tesco Bags of Help and Groundwork UK.
 The work was carried out by Jim and his team of volunteers.

-That completed the 'Access for All' project.
-The was then a three kilometre circuit of hard-core path, starting and finishing at the Reserve Car Park.
+That completed the Phase 4 of the 'Access for All' project.
+There was then a three-kilometre circuit of hardcore path, starting and finishing at the Reserve Car Park.

 Work on the path to the East Hide resumed in June and by the end of the year the far corner was reached and the end was in sight.